withastro/astro/docs/renderers.md

 }
 ```

 Note that `childHTML` is an HTML string representing this component's children.
 If your framework does not support rendering HTML directly, you are welcome to use a wrapper component.
-By convention Astro uses a custom element, `astro-fragment`, to inject `childHTML` into.
+By convention, Astro uses the `astro-fragment` custom element to inject `childHTML` into.
+Your renderer should use that, too.

 ```js
 import { h, renderToString } from 'xxx';